hairjd2/School-Notes/MLL 328 Chinese Fiction and Drama/Test 1.md

 	- General Fan
 	- Wu Yang
 ### Plot
+1. The prince of yen is in captivity by the king of Ch'in, but manages to make an escape through a bet with the king that should have been impossible.
+2. The king does not want him to leave so he tries to set traps but the prince still gets away
+3. Prince is upset and wants revenge, so he reaches out to his mentor
 # The Courtesan Li Wa (163-171) (Dedicated Lover)
 ## Background
 - Author: Po Hsing-chien (776-826, 白行简).
 Younger brother of famous Tang poet Po Chu-yi (白居易)